 STA is sponsoring AB 697 (Wilson), which would enable SR 37 corridor improvements to advance in the most cost-effective and environmentally beneficial manner by permitting the projects under the California Endangered Species Act process for the authorized take of fully protected species.
 The bill currently enjoys support from STA, Napa Valey Transportation Authority, Sonoma County Transportation Authority, MTC, Bay Area Council, North Bay Leadership Council, Transportation California, and construction labor.
-The bill passed the Assembly Water, Parks, and Wildlife Committee 12-0 on April 29 and the Assembly Appropriations Committee 15-0.
-The bill is now on the Assembly Floor awaiting a vote.
+The bill will be heard in the Assembly Water, Parks, and Wildlife Committee on April 29.